 Foundations

-Tank foundation systems should be verified in accordance with prEN 1998-5:2022, 9, for the supporting loads according to 6.11.
+Tank foundation systems should be verified in accordance with EN 1998-5:—4, Clause 9, for the supporting loads according to 6.11.
 The verification should include the verifications of the soil bearing capacity, slope stability, liquefaction and base sliding.

 Tank shell